catenarytransit/catenary-backend/src/routing_common/notes.md

         - A **Quadtree** or **Tile Index** maps Lat/Lon coordinates to specific `chunk_x_y_z.pbf` files.
         - This significantly reduces the file count compared to a fixed-grid approach while maintaining performance in dense zones.
     - **Boundary Handling**:
         - **Flags**: Edges crossing tile boundaries are NOT cut.
-Taking inspiration from the [original Arc-Flags paper](https://www.gor-ev.de/wp-content/uploads/2016/08/LAUTHER.pdf), these "crossings" are marked with a special `EDGE_FLAG_BORDER` flag, so when the routing algorithm encounters an edge with this flag, it knows to fetch the next chunk to continue traversal.
+Taking inspiration from the Arc-Flags[3] methodology, these "crossings" are marked with a special `EDGE_FLAG_BORDER` flag, such that when the routing algorithm encounters an edge with this flag, it knows to fetch the next chunk to continue traversal.
         - **Avoid Overhang**: We do *not* use a bounding box with overhang, as this creates duplicate data and complicates graph connectivity.

 ### Public Transport Graph